Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Validate the Process Map With Stakeholders, Including ITSM Process Owners and Users

-Just as various stakeholders were involved in identifying the ITSM process for mapping, they’re equally important for validating the maps you’ve created in the last step.
-This way, the process map accurately reflects how the processes are performed and that all relevant information is captured.
-It also ensures that any areas of concern or improvement are identified.
+Just as various stakeholders took part in identifying the ITSM process for mapping, their involvement is equally important in validating the maps you created in the last step.
+This ensures that the process map accurately represents how the processes are performed and captures all relevant information.
+It also helps identify any areas of concern or improvement.

-For example, stakeholders may review the incident management process map and cite the need for better communication channels, or responsibilities should be defined more clearly.
+For example, stakeholders may review the incident management process map and call for improved communication channels, or for more clearly defined responsibilities.

 Also, this involvement increases buy-in and support for any changes that may be necessary to optimize the process.